commitdev/zero-aws-eks-stack/doc-site/docs/components/kubernetes/user-auth.md

 Each rule must have a **unique pattern matching string** (glob/regexp) and you can define which [handlers it must go through](https://www.ory.sh/oathkeeper/docs/pipeline) (Authenticators, Authorizers, Mutators, Error handlers), then at the end it can have an upstream service which is the destination of the requests (most likely your service).

 :::caution
-Incoming must match exactly 1 rule or Oathkeeper will throw an error.
+Incoming requests must match exactly 1 rule or Oathkeeper will throw an error.
 :::

 #### Zero's Proxy Rules setup